yoterel/casper/README.md

 ## Usage

-Please set the following environment variable before running any of the following commands:
+Please set the following environment variables before running any of the following commands:

 - `PYTHONHOME` should be a path to the python interpreter with numpy and mediapipe installed e.g.:

 `set PYTHONHOME=C:/Users/sens/AppData/Local/Programs/Python/Python311`

+- `OPENAI_API_KEY` should be set to your openai api key, if you want casper to interact with GPT4 to probe for animals on the fly.

 - to run casper in sandbox mode (this will allow you to perform any task that was described in the paper):